-4.5 THERMOCOUPLE ACCURACY
+4.5 Thermocouple accuracy

 The accuracy of the temperature input with direct percent carbon instruments is especially important.
 We recommend that you make available an alternate temperature source for direct percent carbon reading instruments, other that the type K integral probe thermocouple.
-There could be several reasons for temperature discrepancies involving the integral AtmoProbeTM thermocouple in comparison to the control thermocouple.
+There could be several reasons for temperature discrepancies involving the integral A thermocouple in comparison to the control thermocouple.

 - The integral thermocouple drifted in accuracy with time.
-This is a normal phenomenon with type K thermocouples, and usually appears in about 6 months usage at 1700°F or higher.
-If this is the case, switch to an alternate temperature source.
+This is a normal phenomenon.
 This is not a problem in new and repaired probes and not a problem in probes with type S thermocouple. - The furnace control thermocouple has drifted in accuracy.
 Normal replacement will remedy this condition. - The probe location within the furnace is not suitable initially or may have become unsuitable due to sagging or changing heating units.
 (Radiant tube, ribbons or wires) since initial installation.
 If this condition is ascertained, the probe must be moved to a new location.

 Step-by Step instruction to track down the various causes of a temperature discrepancy involving the probe thermocouple is not feasible here.
 A logical, systematic approach using a portable ice point compensation and a millivolt meter or an equivalent instrument will be necessary.
-If assistance is required, please contact UPC Inc.
+If assistance is required, please contact UPC-Marathon.